Last Updated on

 Since most of the guidebooks can’t keep up with the ever changing (and rapidly growing) hostel scene along the way, I recommend downloading the BuenKmino app in addition – it is supposed to let you book beds in each place, which we weren’t able to do (some error in the app, which I hope they will fix eventually) but the hostel listings (including for places that aren’t main stages) here are the most comprehensive I’ve found anywhere, and include prices, number of beds, and a phone number, which we used to make reservations.
 I personally used the app every day, not only to look up albergues, but also because I found their stages very helpful (how many kilometers in between each village you’re passing through) and their kilometers to be the most accurate.

-Other Weight to Consider
+Other Weight to Consider when packing for the Camino de Santiago

-When packing your backpack, make sure to weigh it with the water you’re planning to carry.
+When packing for the Camino de Santiago, make sure to weigh it with the water you’re planning to carry.
 There were some hikers with massive 100oz (three liter) water bladders, which when filled up completely, actually weigh over three kilos (around seven pounds), which is a lot of additional weight.
 I was fine with my one liter bottle, which I refilled regularly at the fountains along the way or when we stopped at a café (they are usually very pilgrim-friendly and refill water bottles with tap water).
 If you think a 1-liter bottle isn’t enough – especially if you are walking during the hotter summer months – consider packing a collapsible water bottle, they fold up really small and don’t weigh much (around 33g / 0.07lb).

 Food / Snacks